Sakander/Valency-based-descriptors/README.md

 Step 2.
 Paste the matrix and order of G in the Valency-descriptors.m file in B and n resepctively.

-Run the Valency-descriptors.m file to obtain your result.
+Run the ValencyDescriptors.m file to obtain your result.